sarakemper/Spotted/README.md

-"Website that allows users to apply do different modelling agencies"
+"Website that allows users to apply to different modelling agencies"